testbook/beholdJS/README.md

 }
 ```

-If you require to use the holdable object, make an instance of the object and call it's render function. the render function may have an optional parameter that is an object with key-value pairs of some or all of the directive's bindings & returns a Promise object that will resolve to the static markup.
+If you require to use the holdable object, make an instance of the object and call its render function.The render function may have an optional parameter that is an object with key-value pairs of some or all of the directive's bindings & returns a Promise object that will resolve to the static markup.

 ```
 let sampleDirective = holdableSampleDirective();